-Jeremy Kipp, with some 15 years of collegiate swimming coach experience, is USC's head assistant swimming coach in his sixth year at USC.
+Jeremy Kipp, with some 15 years of collegiate swimming coach experience, is USC's head assistant swimming coach in his seventh year at USC.

 In addition to his work with USC's sprinters, Kipp has also directed USC's recruiting efforts for the men's teams and played a major role on the women's side as well, helping the Trojan staff consistently secure classes ranked among the top in the nation.

 In 2012, Kipp helped mold a Trojan men's team that featured six All-Americans (among 10 NCAA participants) and finished seventh for the second year in a row at the NCAA Championships.
 Vladimir Morozov earned four All-American honors and posted a second-place finish in the 50y free and a third in the 100y free.
 Dimitri Colupaev was second in the 200y free while Cristian Quintero was second in the 500y free.
 Morozov also won Pac-12 titles in the 50y and 100y free while Colupaev won the 200y free.
 Meanwhile, USC repeated its third-place NCAA women's finish, boasting a squad that featured 12 All-Americans, including two-time NCAA champion Katinka Hosszu (400y IM, 200y fly), who barely missed a third title in the 200y IM (taking second).
 Haley Anderson won her first career NCAA title in the 500y free in addition to a third in the 1500y free.
 The Trojan women also won seven Pac-12 titles, including three by Hosszu and two by Anderson.